Provenance Research Statement

 San Diego, CA 92112-2107

-For a case study concerning the settlement of a Nazi-era restitution claim on one of the Museum’s paintings, visit the American Association of Museums' website.
+For a case study concerning the settlement of a Nazi-era restitution claim on one of the Museum’s paintings, visit the American Alliance of Museums' website.

 For further information, please see the following websites: